sohit-agarwal/Wexflow/README.md

 This version has been depthly tested on Windows, Linux, macOS and the cloud, and runs 100% on Windows, Linux, macOS and the cloud.

+[Here](https://github.com/aelassas/Wexflow/blob/master/Dockerfile) is a Dockerfile for creating and building Docker images.

 # Continuous Integration